-The second fact was the coronavirus pandemic which cut the GDP in most countries.
-The EU27 GDP average dropped by 6.2%.
-For instance, the Spanish economy declined by 11%.
+A major aspect affecting the year-on-year comparison was the coronavirus pandemic which cut the GDP in most countries.
+The EU27 GDP average dropped by 5.9% in 2020.
+For instance, the Spanish economy declined by almost 11%.
+The last time GDP dropped was in 2012.
 With fluctuations this large, it is difficult to derive a year-over-year comparison because the same R&D spending makes up a greater proportion of the total GDP.
 Hence, the increasing ratios for some countries need not indicate more R&D funding but merely a slower slump when compared to GDP.
+Some funds are allocated to research over the long term and it is not possible to make significant cuts from one year to the next, which is why the impact of the economic downturn in 2021 may manifest itself only in the years to come.